sharc-lab/FPGA_ECE8893/2025_Spring/topic3/README.md

    - Use **HLSFactory** for submission unless publication is planned.

 2. **Simulation Results**:
-   - Demonstrate correctness for all matrix multiplication configurations.
+   - Verify correctness of your computation using simulation.

 3. **Performance Report**:
-   - Accuracy: Compare output matrices with 32-bit floating-point results and compute MSE.
-   - Latency: Measure latency for each configuration using **C/RTL Co-Simulation** or **LightningSim**.
+   - **Latency**: Measure latency for neuro and symbolic kernel using **C/RTL Co-Simulation** or **LightningSim**.
-   - Resource Utilization: Provide data post-implementation (after place-and-route), including the generated bitstream.
+   - **Resource Utilization**: Provide data post-implementation (after place-and-route), including the generated bitstream.

 4. **Technical Report**:
    - Use LaTeX in IEEE double-column format.
 Include:
      - **Design Overview**:
-       - Component-level details (e.g., multiplier design for mixed precisions).
-       - Algorithm-level details (e.g., matrix tiling, scheduling, and buffering strategies).
+       - Algorithm-level details, including any optimizations made to improve performance.
+       - Hardware component details, focusing on the core processing elements.
      - **Experimental Results**:
-       - Performance and resource usage.
+       - Performance metrics (latency, throughput, etc.) and resource usage.
-       - Comparisons with baselines (e.g., unoptimized designs or alternative sharing strategies).
+       - Comparisons with baseline Python implementation on a CPU.
      - **Insights and Takeaways**:
-       - Lessons learned and potential improvements.
+       - Lessons learned, challenges encountered, and potential areas for improvement.

 ---